Origin of Pulsed Radio Emission from Magnetars: 2D simulations: excitation of electromagnetic modes

 Similar to the problem of radio emission in pulsars \citep{Philippov_2020}, the superluminal mode is of special interest since, unlike the Alfv\'en mode, it does not suffer from Landau damping and can escape through a plasma of decreasing density $n$.
 As the superluminal mode travels through the plasma with decreasing $\omega_{\rm p}\propto \sqrt{n}$, it gradually becomes a usual electromagnetic wave with propagation speed approaching $c$ when $\omega_{\rm p}\ll\omega$.
 In our simulations, these modes propagate through the plasma and escape through the absorbing layers near the $y-$boundaries (see also Appendix~\ref{appen:superluminal_propagation}).
 At low $k$, the superluminal dispersion curve starts at the relativistic plasma frequency $\omega_{\rm min} = \sqrt{2} \omega_{\rm p}/\gamma_{\rm peak}^{3/2}$, where $\gamma_{\rm peak} = 1/\sqrt{1 - v_{\rm peak}^2}$.
 Its energy density observed inside the turbulence excitation region is concentrated around the local $\omega_{\rm min}$ (see Fig.~\ref{fig:omega_k}).
 As a result, the characteristic frequency of escaping radiation is close to $\omega_{\rm min}$ defined inside the current-carrying region of the simulation box: $\omega_{\rm em}\approx\omega_{\rm min}$.

-The energy flux of escaping electromagnetic waves $S_{\rm EM}$ is described by the $y$-component of the Poynting vector $S_y =-c E_x\times B_z/4\pi$ measured in the boundary vacuum zones.
-We define $S_{\rm EM}\equiv(\int_x S_y {\rm{d}} x)/L_x$ by averaging $S_y$ along the $y$-boundaries of the simulation box.
+The energy flux of escaping electromagnetic waves $S_{\rm EM}$ is described by the $y$-component of the Poynting vector $S_y =-c E_x\times B_z/4\pi$ measured in the boundary vacuum zones.\footnote{In simulations conducted in periodic boxes, we find that the energy flux of superluminal waves is essentially isotropic in the RL frame.
+Consequently, we expect $S_y$ to be representative of the flux in any direction. } We define $S_{\rm EM}\equiv(\int_x S_y {\rm{d}} x)/L_x$ by averaging $S_y$ along the $y$-boundaries of the simulation box.
 We find that for sufficiently large boxes $S_{\rm EM}$ shows only weak dependence on the box size.
 This indicates a saturated value for the energy density of superluminal waves, ${\cal E}_{\rm EM}\approx S_{\rm EM}/c$.
 We interpret this saturation as a balance established by the nonlinear interactions of plasma modes, partitioning the turbulence energy ${\cal E}_{\rm turb}$ between different modes, where ${\cal E}_{\rm turb}$ is a fraction of the total kinetic energy density of the plasma, ${\cal E}_K$.
 The energy density of superluminal waves then may be expected to scale with the total energy density of electrostatic waves obtained in 1D simulations, $\sim {\cal E}_K/(\omega_p t_{\rm cool})$.

 To study how the radiated power depends on the parameters of the problem, we performed two sets of simulations: (1) we fixed the drift velocity $v_d=0.5c$ and varied $t_{\rm cool}$ from $300\omega_p^{-1}$ to $3000\omega_p^{-1}$, and (2) we fixed $t_{\rm cool}=300\omega_p^{-1}$ and varied $v_d$ from $0.25c$ to $0.8c$.
 The results are well approximated by the simple analytical formula,